-However, anyone can make a direct referral to children's social care, and if a child is in immediate danger or at risk of harm, a referral should be made to children's social care and/or the police immediately.
+In the absence of the DSL/Deputy DSL any member of staff can make a direct referral to children's social care, and if a child is in immediate danger or at risk of harm, a referral should be made to children's social care and/or the police immediately.
 Where a referral is made by someone other than the DSL, the DSL should be informed as soon as possible.
 If staff members have concerns about a child they must raise these with the academy DSL as a matter of urgency and provide him/her with a referral/concern form.